|

 Leopards

-With 35 individual leopards seen in Block 1, Yala West has one of
+With over 35 leopards seen in Block 1, Yala West has probably one of

 the world's densest leopard populations.
-Panthera pardus kotiya, the
+Panthera pardus kotiya, is a

-see leopard is February to July, when the water level of the park is
+time to see leopard is February to July, when the water level of the

-low.
+park is low.
 Vepandeniya is considered a favourite spot.
-However we need to be
+However we need

 Elephants